 Welcome to icliniq.com.

-After studying your case scenario, it looks you are suffering from either of the following:
+After studying your case scenario, it looks you are suffering from one of the following conditions-

 1. Irritable bowel syndrome.